Snowy2174/CustomResources/README.md

 (*details in the FAQ section below*)

 # Installation Guide
-1. Download the latest *TownyResources* Jar from [here](https://github.com/TownyAdvanced/TownyResources/releases), and drop it into your plugins folder.
+1. Download the latest *CustomResources* Jar from [here](https://github.com/TownyAdvanced/CustomResources/releases), and drop it into your plugins folder.
 2. Restart your server.
-3. Edit the *TownyResources* config.yml file, and set `surveys > enabled` to `false` (*this stops players from discovering resources until your settings are ready*).
+3. Edit the *CustomResources* config.yml file, and set `surveys > enabled` to `false` (*this stops players from discovering resources until your settings are ready*).
 4. Run `/ta resources reload`.
-5. Edit the *TownyResources* config.yml file, and change any settings you would like.
+5. Edit the *CustomResources* config.yml file, and change any settings you would like.
    - Note: Do not add Eggs, Honeycomb, or Honey Bottle to the daily-limits list, as these limit types are not yet operational.
 6. Give the permission nodes required to use the plugin using the following commands:
     ```
-    /ta townyperms group towns.mayor addperm townyresources.command.towncollect
+    /ta townyperms group towns.mayor addperm customresources.command.towncollect

-    /ta townyperms group towns.ranks.assistant addperm townyresources.command.towncollect
+    /ta townyperms group towns.ranks.assistant addperm customresources.command.towncollect

-    /ta townyperms group nations.king addperm townyresources.command.nationcollect
+    /ta townyperms group nations.king addperm customresources.command.nationcollect

-    /ta townyperms group nations.ranks.assistant addperm townyresources.command.nationcollect
+    /ta townyperms group nations.ranks.assistant addperm customresources.command.nationcollect
     ```
 7. Using your permissions plugin, give this to any admins who are not already OP:
-    - `- townyresources.admin.command.*`
+    - `- customresources.admin.command.*`
-    - Optionally, give your admins `townyresources.bypass` if you would like to never be restricted by extraction limits, without having to use /ta resources bypass.
+    - Optionally, give your admins `customresources.bypass` if you would like to never be restricted by extraction limits, without having to use /ta resources bypass.
 8. If you want to show town production on the *Dynmap* (**Recommended**), first ensure you have the [*Dynmap-Towny*](https://github.com/TownyAdvanced/Dynmap-Towny/releases) plugin installed, then add the following to the 'infowindow' section of your *Dynmap-Towny* config file:
     ```
     <br/><span style="font-weight:bold;">Resources&colon; %town_resources%</span>
     ```
-9. If you want to use the [*Slimefun*](https://github.com/Slimefun/Slimefun4/releases) plugin with *TownyResources*:
+9. If you want to use the [*Slimefun*](https://github.com/Slimefun/Slimefun4/releases) plugin with *CustomResources*:
    - Town Production:
      <br>You can add *Slimefun* items to the offers list, simply by using *Slimefun* item ID's.
 See [here](https://github.com/Slimefun/Slimefun4/blob/master/src/main/java/io/github/thebusybiscuit/slimefun4/implementation/SlimefunItems.java) for *Slimefun* item ID's.
 Example:
     ```